Zh-eng-yi/gstack/src/readme.md

 # Sources

-gstack is modified from [libmprompt](https://github.com/koka-lang/libmprompt) by Daan Leijen and KC Sivaramakrishnan
+gstack is modified from [libmprompt](https://github.com/koka-lang/libmprompt) by Daan Leijen and KC Sivaramakrishnan.

-There are two libraries provided:

-- `mprompt`: the primitive library that provides multi-prompt control.
-We view this as an interface the OS (or engine) should provide.
-As a programmer, using this abstration is still a bit low-level though.

-- `mpeff`: a small example library that uses `libmprompt` to implement efficient algebraic effect handlers.
-These give more structure and are more suitable for direct use in programming language.
+It modified and adopted the growable stack module from libmprompt.